alanqchen/Bear-Blog-Engine/README.md

 **Work-In-Progress**

 Status:
-Backend is nearing sufficient completion for me to start working on the front-end
+Starting to work on the front-end!

 # TODO (An incomplete list):
 Backend